oracle/odpi/doc/src/enums/dpiOracleTypeNum.rst

       - Default type used for VARCHAR2 columns in the database.
 Data is transferred to/from Oracle as byte strings in the encoding used for CHAR data.
+    * - DPI_ORACLE_TYPE_XMLTYPE
+      - Default type used for SYS.XMLTYPE columns in the database.
+Data is transferred to/from Oracle as byte strings in the encoding used for CHAR data.